hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [15:17:53](#q6OcxbYqK_m-d2cEF3mE4TW75PBnSRONAUOhQBtigRA) <hiiamboris (NOT THIS ONE)>:
-I don't get that about eating function Ì†ΩÌ∏ï
+I don't get that about eating function üòï

 [15:19:10](#duLvq_29Hz18Loh45PS7VJmMeRrALFSzR2RuMdf321U) <hiiamboris (NOT THIS ONE)>:
 Anyway, the problem here is that both algorithms assume little external intervention, and base may end up having negative size I think.